-The love of God is surely a more pleasant topic, less offensive to sinners, and absolutely amazing, but was this a good move?
-In other words, was this shift in focus a biblical one, or does it tend to lukewarmness, compromise and spiritual decay?
+The love of God is amazing, for sure, certainly less offensive than Hell fire; to comprehend it is to be filled with all the fullness of God.
+(Ep 3:19) But is this a good move?
+In other words, is this shift in focus a biblical one, or might it tend toward compromise, lukewarmness, and spiritual decay?

-Putting it another way, should the unregenerate, those who don’t already deeply love Jesus Christ (1Co 16:22), ever be encouraged to meditate on the love of God?
-Or is this a topic which should generally be reserved only for committed Christians?
+Putting it another way, should the unregenerate, those who don’t already deeply love Jesus Christ (1Co 16:22), be encouraged to meditate on God’s love?
+Or is this a topic which should generally be reserved for committed Christians?

-John the Baptist introduced Christ by preaching repentance (Mt 3:2) and eternal fire.
+However, the wrath of God is made plain several hundred times throughout the Word, and repeatedly emphasized by Christ Himself in the Gospels.
+John the Baptist introduces Christ by preaching repentance (Mt 3:2) and warning of eternal fire.
 (Mt 3:12) Paul is mindful of the terror of God as he’s persuading men (2Co 5:11), acutely aware that those who don’t know God are in real, eternal danger.
-Jude advises us to make an exception for certain kinds of people, compassionately entreating them with gentleness (22), but to generally use fearas a primary motivation in our witness.
+(Php 3:18) Jude advises us to make an exception for certain kinds of people, compassionately entreating them with gentleness (22), but to generally use fearas a primary motivation in our witness.
 (23) Why might this be?

 A cleanheart isn’t merely forgiven, it’s also free of corruption, darkness and lies, inclined toward and aligned with its Creator, free to live according to His design.
 To the degree that our old man continues to dominate our lives, our heart isn’t clean, and we’re prisoners to sin (2Ti 2:25), which isn’t good.
 (He 12:14)